comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 ### Test 3: Edit
 A cars information can be edited, with the maker, model and no. of passengers being changed.
 For this purpose we will create the file testEdit.sh.
-This is called software testing.
+This is called **software testing**.

 The **first step** is to check for the edit file.
 ```.sh